 Tablet:

-(the software for building songs and saving projects):
+(the software used for building songs and saving projects):

 Bonus: Consider a $7.99/mo membership to Splice for them to have infinite access to samples and loops to drag and drop for helping craft their music and pull inspiration from.